trey/treypiepmeier/src/about.md

 ---
 layout: layouts/base.njk
 title: About Trey
-description: What is Trey about anyway.
+description: What is it with Trey Piepmeier?
 eleventyNavigation:
   key: About
   order: 4